Project MANTA

 A wingsuit-extension rigid wing.

-Pilot wears a fitted wingsuit-derivative harness with an integrated CFRP spine yoke.
-Arm-aligned spars hinge from the spine and brace into position as the pilot spreads.
-Telescoping tip extensions snap out from the wrists and an ankle-rooted TE spar deploys from the body — wingsuit muscle-memory, hang-glider-class glide.
+Pilot wears a fitted wingsuit-derivative suit with an integrated CFRP spine yoke.
+The prone pilot IS the fuselage: a blended center-body fairing closes over the torso and a canopy over the head, and arm-wing membranes web the limbs into the body so the whole thing reads as one worn garment, not a human bolted to a wing.
+Arm-aligned rigid spars hinge from the spine as the pilot spreads; telescoping tip extensions snap out from the wrists and an ankle-rooted TE spar deploys from the body.
+The wing's chordwise shape is set by nine bistable rolled-composite ribs per side that unroll from coils at the spar and self-latch onto the airfoil — sprung structure, not telescoping struts.
+Wingsuit muscle-memory, hang-glider-class glide.
 Deployable rapidly in flight or on the ground.

 This is a real flight vehicle program.
 Treat it as such.